 Privacy has several dimensions.
-One is the protection of our personal data, also called informational privacy or data protection.
-Individuals do not want data about themselves automatically made available to other individuals or organizations without their consent, and that, even where data is held by another party, the individual must be able to exercise a substantial degree of control over that data and its use.
+One is protection of our personal data, also described as informational privacy or data protection.
+Individuals do not want data about themselves automatically made available to other individuals or organizations, and that, even where data is held by another party, the individual must be able to exercise a substantial degree of control over that data and its use.